jdbancal/replab/sphinx/index.rst

 - We are still working on the estimation/control of numerical errors (a few criteria are currently hard-coded).
   That said, **RepLAB** works fine for representations of medium size ($d$ equal to a few thousands).
 - While RepLAB has a basic implementation of computational group theory algorithms, it does not offer much to work with groups.
-- Construction of representation by images (`replab.RepByImages`) should be done only with matrices that can be represented exactly in floating-point arithmetic, as errors accumulate quickly otherwise (in most of our cases, we use signed permutation matrices which are fine).
+- Currently, the construction of representation by images (`replab.RepByImages`) should be done only with matrices that can be represented exactly in floating-point arithmetic, as errors accumulate quickly otherwise (in most of our cases, we use signed permutation matrices which are fine).
 - The documentation is still a work in progress, and tutorials/how to guides/... will be added as the project progresses.

 Why RepLAB?